mscaudill/tabbed/paper/paper.md

 audience of analyst, researchers and developers across disciplines.

 # Acknowlegements
-We thank Brad Sheppard for constructive discussions about testing Tabbed and Claudia Tischler for her thoughtful reading of the manuscript.
+We thank Claudia Tischler for her thoughtful reading of the manuscript and Brad Sheppard for useful discussions about testing tabbed.

 We are grateful for the support of the Ting Tsung and Wei Fong Chao Foundation and the Jan and Dan Duncan Neurological Research Institute at Texas Children's